-Letter Grade Value Credit Letter Grade Value Credit Α 5.00 1 С 3.00 1 В 4.00 1 D 2.00 1 F 0.00 0 Grade 9 Grade 11 Grade 12 Plane Geometry (A) Pre-Calc./Trig .
+Letter Grade Value Credit Letter Grade Value Credit

+Α 5.00 1 С 3.00 1

+В 4.00 1 D 2.00 1

+F 0.00 0

+Grade 9 Grade 11 Grade 12 Plane Geometry (A) Pre-Calc./Trig.
 (A) A.P.
 Biology A.P.
 Physics II Biology (A) A.P.
-Physics I A.P.
+Biology A.P.
 Calculus AB A.P.
-Psycholog ıy Honors English I A.P.
-Amer.
-His story A.P.
+Psychology Honors English Comp.
+A.P.
+Calculus AB A.P.
 Calculus BC A.P.
-Spanish A.P.
-Biology A.P.
+Spanish Honors Civics A.P.
 Chemistry A.P.
-Statistics Grade 10 A.P.
-Calculus AB A.P.
+Chemistry A.P.
+Statistics A.P.
+Language and Comp.
+A.P.
 Economics A.P.
-Studio Art t Algebra II (A) A.P.
-Chemistr У A.P.
-Eur.
-History Honors French IV Chemistry (A) A.P.
-Language e and Comp.
+Studio Art Grade 10 A.P.
+Lit. and Comp.
 A.P.
-Gov. and Honors Spanis h IV A.P.
+Gov. and Honors French IV Algebra II (A) A.P.
+Music Theory Comparative Gov. Honors Spanish IV Chemistry (A) A.P.
+Physics I A.P.
+Lang. and Comp Honors Band Honors English Lit.
+A.P.
 Psychology A.P.
-Lit. and (Comp.
-Comparative Gov. Honors Band Honors English II A.P.
-Psycholog gy A.P.
-Lang. and Comp Honors Chorus 5 A.P.
-Statistics 1 A.P.
 Lit. and Comp.
-Honors Orches stra Honors French n IV A.P.
-Photo/2D Design Honors Spanis sh IV A.P.
-Physics C
+Honors Chorus A.P.
+Comp.
+Science A.P.
+Statistics A.P.
+Music Theory Honors Orchestra Principles Principles Principles A.P.
+U.S. History A.P.
+Photo/2D Design Honors Accounting A.P.
+Music Theory Honors French IV A.P.
+Physics C A.P.
+Psychology Honors Spanish IV A.P.
+U.S. History Honors Accounting

 ^{}Weighted credit is not issued for Advanced Placement classes if a student chooses not to take an Advanced Placement Exam.
-Any student who chooses not to take an A.P. exam will have their GPA adjusted to reflect the unweighted credit once final A.P. rosters have been submitted by CollegeBoard to the school (approximately in March).
+Any student who chooses not to take an A.P. exam will have their GPA adjusted to reflect the unweighted credit once final A.P. rosters have been submitted by College Board to the school (approximately in March).

 II.
 All other courses not specifically listed receive assigned credit.

-Full Credit Courses
+Full Credit Courses: